busekuz/Algorithms/README.md

 # Algorithms

-This repository is created for Istanbul Technical University's _Analysis of Algorithms I and II_ courses.
+This repository is created for [Istanbul Technical University](http://global.itu.edu.tr/)'s _Analysis of Algorithms I and II_ courses.
-The data structures and algorithms that are covered in lectures/homeworks are implemented in C++.
+The data structures and algorithms that are covered in lectures and homeworks are implemented in C++.
+Content will be updated through 2019-2020 semesters.

 - Sorting Algorithms
   - [x] Bubble Sort